SSinyu/RED-CNN/README.md

   * 512x512 entire image input is used without extracting the patches.

 ### DATASET

-“the 2016 NIH-AAPM-Mayo Clinic Low Dose CT Grand Challenge” by Mayo Clinic
+The 2016 NIH-AAPM-Mayo Clinic Low Dose CT Grand Challenge by Mayo Clinic
 https://www.aapm.org/GrandChallenge/LowDoseCT/

 The data_path directory should look like: